MF172700 - SEMI MF1727 - Practice for Detection of Oxidation Induced Defects in Polished Silicon Wafers

 The surface of the specimen opposite the surface to be investigated may be damaged deliberately or otherwise treated for gettering purposes or chemically etched to remove damage.

-SEMI C54 — Specifications and Guidelines for Oxygen
+SEMI C54 — Specification and Guide for Oxygen

 SEMI M59 — Terminology of Silicon Technology